Throughout the Setup workspace, Voyager uses color to indicate the following:

 From the Guiding System drop-down box at the top of the screen, select your Guiding System: None, PHD2, MaximDL or TheSkyX

-In the PHD2 Process panel of the Guiding Setup workspace you can configure whether to start PHD2 when Voyager connects:
+In the PHD2 Process panel of the Guiding Setup workspace you can configure how Voyager connects to and disconnects from PHD2:

 - Try Start Exe On Connect: If checked, Voyager will try to start PHD2.exe when connecting equipment and software